-- An avoided level-crossing between the ground and an excited state in a finite lattice could become progressively sharper as the lattice size increases, leading to a nonanalyticity at $g = g_c$ in the infinite lattice limit. - Any point of nonanalyticity in the ground state energy of the infinite lattice system signifies quantum phase transition. - The nonanalyticity could be either the limiting case of an avoided level-crossing or an actual level-crossing.
+- An avoided level-crossing between the ground and an excited state in a finite lattice could become progressively sharper as the lattice size increases, leading to a nonanalyticity at $g = g_c$ in the infinite lattice limit.

+DEFINITION: Any point of nonanalyticity in the ground state energy of the infinite lattice system signifies quantum phase transition.

+- the nonanalyticity could be either the limiting case of an avoided level-crossing or an actual level-crossing. - QPT is usually accompanied by a qualitative change in the nature of the correlations in the ground state as one changes parameter in the Hamiltonian.